nvim-tree/nvim-web-devicons/README.md

 ### Variants

 Light or dark color variants of the icons depend on `&background`.
+The variant can also be set manually in `setup` with the `variant` option.

 The variant is updated:
 - on `OptionSet` event for `background`, or